×

 Consumer Guarantees Act

-• Give accurate and complete information: If you give false information and later get into trouble with your mortgage, the lender may not be held responsible.
+If you provide false information and later get into trouble with your mortgage, the lender may not be held responsible.

 Credit Contracts and Consumer Finance Act